 On May 2, 2021, the Houston Chronicle featured an in-depth article on the state of dyslexia education in Texas titled "Despite federal order, Texas parents struggle to win services for dyslexic students."

 Three years ago, the U.S. Department of Education conducted an investigation into the Texas education system and found that students with disabilities were not receiving the education they needed.
 Recently, the federal Office of Special Education and Rehabilitative Services notified the Texas Education Agency (TEA) they were still not doing enough for students with disabilities, specifically those with dyslexia.
 However, it seems that after three years and several failed attempts to improve Texas education for dyslexic students, change might just be on the horizon.

 Park Cities students and parents traveled to Austin last week in support of House Bill 3880.
-The bill was supposed to be heard on Tuesday, April 27th, but due to a parliamentary error, the hearing was delayed until the next day.
-Families from across Texas stayed the course and spent the time between the two hearings meeting with every legislator they could find.
 House Bill 3880 was finally brought before the House Public Education Committee on Wednesday afternoon, April 28th.
 The testimonies given at the hearing were so unbelievably moving that the bill was voted on immediately after testimonies ended.
-With a unanimous vote all in favor of the bill, House Bill 3880 now moves to the House floor!
+With a unanimous vote of all committee members being in favor of the bill, House Bill 3880 heads to the House floor!

 Students with dyslexia in Texas are being denied their rights under federal education law and that needs to end now.
 Parent leaders from Decoding Dyslexia Park Cities, affectionately known as “The Kitchen Table,” have teamed up with other dyslexia groups and state legislators to write two companion bills that are in the Texas Senate and House of Representatives.